microsoft/qlib/docs/component/estimator.rst

 - `exp_info_path`
-    experiment info save path, str type, save the experiment info and model `prediction score` after the experiment is finished.
-Optional parameter, the default value is `config_file_dir/ex_name/exp_info.json`.
+    save path of experiment info, str type, save the experiment info and model `prediction score` after the experiment is finished.
+Optional parameter, the default value is `<config_file_dir>/ex_name/exp_info.json`.

 - `mode`
-    `train` or `test`, str type, if `mode` is test, it will load the model according to the parameters of `loader`.
-The default value is `train`.
+    `train` or `test`, str type.
+        - `test mode` is designed for inference.
+Under `test mode`, it will load the model according to the parameters of `loader` and skip model training.
-    Also note that when the load model failed, it will `fit` model.
+        - `train model`  is the default value.
+It will train new models by default and Please note that when it fails to load model, it will fall back to `fit` model.

     .. note::

-        if users choose `mode` test, they need to make sure:
+        if users choose ` test mode`, they need to make sure:
         - The loader of `test_start_date` must be less than or equal to the current `test_start_date`.
         - If other parameters of the `loader` model args are different, a warning will appear.

 - `loader`
+    If you just want to train models from scratch each time instead of based on existing models, please ignore `loader` section.
+Otherwise please read the details below.

-    If the `mode` is `test` or `finetune` is `true`, it will be used.
+    The `loader` section only works when the `mode` is `test` or `finetune` is `true`.

     - `model_index`
         Model index, int type.
 The index of the loaded model in loader_models (starting at 0) for the first `finetune`.
 The default value is None.

     - `exp_info_path`
         Loader model experiment info path, str type.
 If the field exists, the following parameters will be parsed from `exp_info_path`, and the following parameters will not work.
-This field and `id` must exist one.
+One of this field and `id` must exist at least .

     - `id`
         The experiment id of the model that needs to be loaded, int type.
 If the `mode` is `test`, this value is required.
 This field and `exp_info_path` must exist one.